How to Apply

 No specific template is required however the narrative should contain:

 - Anticipated results of the research and intermediate goals, as appropriate.

 - The computational approach and the performance of the codes that will be used.
 Include whether the application software already contains the models necessary to simulate the problem to be studied and if not, an estimate of the person months needed to add those capabilities, e.g. new force fields.

 - Curriculum Vitae of PI and Project Collaborators

 Provide a CV for the PI and each Project Collaborator.
 In the CV of the PI, include a section that lists collaborators for the past four years with current affiliations.

 - Project Team

 A brief description of the expertise of the members of the project team in comparable computational projects.

-- Suggested Reviewers and Other Information (Optional.
-Separate page)
+- Suggested Reviewers (Optional: Separate file)

 The following are suggestions and are not requirements.